iclr-blogposts/2025/_posts/2025-04-28-imagenet-flaws.md

 </div>

 <div style="margin: 0px 0px 25px 0px; color:grey; font-size:14px; font-weight:600; line-height: 1.3;">
     Figure 14.
 An interactive confusion matrix for all ImageNet-1k classes, based on predictions made by the EfficientNet-L2 model, organized by clusters.
 The top-1 predicted classes match the ground truth for all classes except <em style="color:grey;">'projectile, missile,'</em> which is predicted as <em style="color:grey;">'missile'</em> for 56.85% of its images.
 </div>

 The full list of problematic categories is [here](https://github.com/klarajanouskova/ImageNet/tree/main/classes/problem_groups).
-OpenCLIP accuracies for both problematic and non-problematic groups of classes are given in <a href="#table3">**Table 3**</a>.
+OpenCLIP accuracies for both problematic and non-problematic groups of classes are given in **Table 3**.

 | Dataset    | Overall Accuracy | Problematic Classes Accuracy | Non-problematic Classes Accuracy |
 |------------|------------------|------------------------------|----------------------------------|
 | Validation | 84.61%          | 73.47%                       | 86.59%                           |
 | Training   | 86.11%          | 75.44%                       | 88.02%                          |

-<div id="table3" style="margin: 0px 0px 20px 0px; color:grey; font-size:14px; font-weight:600; line-height: 1.3;">Table 3.
+<div style="margin: 0px 0px 20px 0px; color:grey; font-size:14px; font-weight:600; line-height: 1.3;">Table 3.
 OpenCLIP accuracy on ImageNet-1k. </div>

 The classes from problematic groups have a significantly lower OpenCLIP accuracy.